spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

 2. Configure kubectl to use the kubeconfig file for the PCG cluster.
 Refer to the [Access Cluster with CLI](../../cluster-management/palette-webctl.md) for guidance on configuring kubectl.

-3. Navigate to the folder where you have the image swap Helm chart available.
-You may have to extract the Helm chart if it is in a compressed format.
+3. Navigate to the folder where you have the image-swap Helm chart available.
+You may have to extract the Helm chart if it is in a compressed format to access the **values.yaml** file.

 4. Open the **values.yaml** file and populate the `ociImageRegistry` section with your OCI registry values.
 Refer to the table below for a description of each parameter.